If a picture is worth a thousand words, here you go!...

 Shot at the Historic Stewart Farm in Surrey, BC—the perfect locale for an early 20th century story set on a farm—these photos capture some of the endearing relationships and memorable characters that you’ll enjoy in our show.

 Wow.
-Me, in a recording studio.
-Another first in this crazy adventure we are on.
+First time in a recording studio.
+Another milestone in this crazy adventure we are on.
 I was so nervous that first day last August and I wasn’t even playing!
 Well, I did play piano for one song because after all, what musician doesn’t want to appear at least once on an official recording?

 The nerves were quickly dispelled by Lincoln Tatem our ever-affirming Producer and the equally affable Michael Nowak, Sound Engineer at Saga Recording, Vancouver.
 These guys make a great team!